IIITV-5G-and-Edge-Computing-Activity/2024GR15CS462_Blockchain-Based-5G-CDN/README.md

 ```bash
 node backend/edgeNode.js
 ```
 > ⚠️ Note: This will start a single edge node server locally for testing purposes.
+Also, change IPs and Ports in `/frontend/src/assets/edgeNodeMap.js` accordingly
 If you want to simulate multiple edge nodes, skip this step and follow the instructions in the [🐳 Dockerizing Edge Nodes](#-dockerizing-edge-nodes) section.

 ### 🎨 Start Frontend